International research stays

 Capacity Building for Governance Improvement

 For many conservationists, including our participants, the knowledge to effectively use conservation technology is not enough without the funding to access the tools.
-Recognizing this barrier, we provide each participant with $500 USD in seed funding to help them implement their conservation solutions.
-Additionally, we offer training in grant writing, pitching, and engaging with funders to enhance their ability to secure future funding.
+Recognizing this barrier, we provide each participant with USD$500 in seed funding to support the implementation of their conservation solutions.
+Participants are required to propose and carry out projects, which have ranged from building predator-proof bomas and underwater camera traps to developing AI tools, mobile apps, and community-driven citizen science initiatives.
+Each participant is required to report on their project’s progress over the following year, fostering accountability and impact tracking.

 • Support from donors who fund seed grants